Applications to the DigiK

 Funding Amount

-For preparatory projects, funding of up to CHF 100,000 can be requested for a duration of one year.
+For preparatory projects, funding of up to 100’000 CHF can be applied for a duration of about 9 months.

 Submission Deadline